dervayja/LectionaryOverlay/README.md

 A window bar will apear at the top of the overlay.
 Drag and drop the the overlay to the desired position.
 Click the Cross to lock-in the position.

 ![](Pictures/titlebar.PNG)

+The overlay is interactive.
+Click a reading to view the contents.
+Scroll over the text and reading selections to see more.